 Izumi no Mori, Nature park in Yamato, Japan.

-The park was developed as a nature preserve and incorporates two residential structures from the mid and late Edo period.
-These buildings demonstrate traditional domestic architecture of the historical region.
+The park was created as a nature preserve and incorporates two residential buildings from the mid and late Edo period, which date back several hundred years.
+They were kept on site to show what everyday domestic architecture looked like in this part of Japan.

 The community of curious travelers